microsoft/dotnet-apiport/README.md

 3. Run command: `kpm pack`

 ### Building from Visual Studio
-1. Open Microsoft.Fx.Portability.sln in Visual Studio 2015
+1. Open PortabilityTools.sln in Visual Studio 2015
 2. Build the solution
 3. The .nupkg should be under the bin/Debug or bin/Release folders